 II.
 International Studies and Cases

 In one Danish study that included 20,333 people who were aged 15 and older, the occurrence of cheek and lip biting, as well as frictional keratosis, were a bit higher in comparison to the data reported in the US survey.
-The occurrence of cheek and lip biting among those evaluated were at 5.1%, those who had frictional keratosis was 5.5%.
+The occurrence of cheek and lip biting among those evaluated was 5.1%, and among those who had frictional keratosis was 5.5%.

-Similar numbers were seen in an evaluation of Kenyan adults, whilst in Slovenia the numbers were at 2.7% for cheek and lip biting, and 2.2% for frictional keratosis.
-On the other hand, in an evaluation done of Turkish adolescents, linea alba was the second most prevalent lesion with 5.3% in occurrence rate.
+Similar numbers were seen in an evaluation of Kenyan adults, whilst in Slovenia, the numbers were at 2.7% for cheek and lip biting and 2.2% for frictional keratosis.
+On the other hand, in an evaluation done of Turkish adolescents, linea alba was the second most prevalent lesion with a 5.3% in occurrence rate.

-Based on the current data, there are no obvious racial predilection for linea alba on the cheek.
-The same goes for sex-except for lip and cheek biting which was seen to be more common in women than in men.
-Lastly, oral frictional keratosis can affect people from various ages.
-That said, the appearance of white oral lesions do tend to be more common in adults than in younger children.
+Based on the current data, there is no obvious racial predilection for linea alba on the cheek.
+The same goes for sex, except for lip and cheek biting, which was seen to be more common in women than in men.
+Lastly, oral frictional keratosis can affect people of various ages.
+That said, the appearance of white oral lesions does tend to be more common in adults than in younger children.

 - Symptoms Of And Treatment For Linea Alba, noigloos.
 Retrieved on Feb 24, 2019